-Cyber weekend is not too far away and as we know is now one of the biggest sales event in the calendar.
+THE MAIN EVENTCyber weekend is not too far away and as we know is now one of the biggest sales events in the calendar.
 Retailers are already starting to plan how they are going to slash prices for a limited time to create that urgency and encourage sales.
 So coming up we have….
 Grey Thursday (The day previously known as Thanksgiving ), Black Friday (The day after the day previously known as Thanksgiving), and Cyber Monday all provide a well known sales event that you can piggy-back on.

-Limited time events are a great way to introduce urgency but you can also take the opportunity to create a sense of anticipation.
-If you are hosting a sales event during Cyber Weekend, you should countdown to it, building awareness and expectation.
+THE BIG TEASELimited-time events are a great way to introduce urgency but you can also take the opportunity to create a sense of anticipation.
+If you are hosting the event of a sale during Cyber Weekend, you should countdown to it, building awareness and expectation.
 Holiday sales events aside, you can create a buzz around your new product, or build excitement about when tickets will be released.

 KEY DATES FOR 2018